 Reason No. 2: I don’t know how to get started.
 It can be tough getting back into a regular fitness routine if it’s been awhile.
 If your budget allows, check out your local YMCAs: North Kansas City YMCA, or Platte County Community Center North or South.
 They have staff dedicated to helping members learn the equipment and get started.
 Or, enlist the help of an NKCH personal trainer, try one of our group fitness classes for beginners, like A Fitter You, join a reputable gym.

 Reason No. 3: I can’t afford a gym membership.
 No worries.
 You don’t need one.
 Walking or jogging around your neighborhood, or on a local trail is free.
 Search online for free workout videos.
 POPSUGAR Fitness has tons of videos for all fitness levels.

-- I’m too tired.
-You don’t have to run a 5 minute mile.
-Walk at a brisk pace and the workout can actually give you a boost of energy, thanks to the hormones it releases.
-Making healthy food choice and staying active can give you more daily energy.
+Reason No. 4: I’m tired.
+You don’t have to do a high intensity workout.
+Simply walking at a brisk pace can give you an energy boost because of the hormones your body releases.
+Choosing healthy foods, getting enough rest and staying active can also keep you energized.

 Reason No. 5: I’m over the hill.
 No one is ever too old to work out.
 Regular exercise prevents muscle loss and improves balance, both of which reduce your risk of falling.
 Exercising 150 minutes each week at a moderate pace is all you need to reap the health benefits.